 - TV’s Judge Mathis

-- Mike Smith – Producer for Drake, Black Eyed Peas, Rihanna, Mos Def, Ludacris, Alice Cooper, Ghostface Killah
+- Mike Smith – producer for Drake, Black Eyed Peas, Rihanna, Mos Def, Ludacris, Alice Cooper, Ghostface Killah

-- Sax DMA – Mixer for Kendrick Lamar, Lil Wayne, 50 Cent, G Unit, Bon Jovi, Alicia Keys
+- Sax DMA – mixer for Kendrick Lamar, Lil Wayne, 50 Cent, G Unit, Bon Jovi, Alicia Keys

-- Jesse O’Brien – Engineer for Eminem, Kanye West, N’Sync, Steve Miller
+- Jesse O’Brien – engineer for Eminem, Kanye West, N*Sync, Steve Miller

-- Steve Wright – Producer for Mos Def, Slipknot, Jay Z, Dru Hill, Avril Lavigne
+- Steve Wright – producer for Mos Def, Slipknot, Jay Z, Dru Hill, Avril Lavigne

-- Tom Whiting – Live Sound Engineer for Alicia Keys, DMX, Machine Gun Kelly, Dionne Warwick
+- Tom Whiting – live sound engineer for Alicia Keys, DMX, Machine Gun Kelly, Dionne Warwick

-- David Gicking – Mixer for John Mayer, Three Doors Down, P Diddy
+- David Gicking – mixer for John Mayer, Three Doors Down, P Diddy

-- Jay Dudt – Audio Professional for Dave Matthews Band, LL Cool J, Blake Lewis
+- Jay Dudt – audio professional for Dave Matthews Band, LL Cool J, Blake Lewis

 But don’t take our word for it.
 CLICK HERE to read what famous music producers say about us.

 Remember, with The Recording Connection Audio Institute, you will be going to go to the audio engineering and music production school recommended by the professionals who make the music you listen to.
-There is a reason they recommend us: because we check off all the boxes that can get you going in your audio career:
+There is a reason they recommend us: because we check off all the boxes that can get you going in your audio career.

-- Learn multiple skills in audio
+- You learn multiple skills in professional audio

-With the RECORDING CONNECTION AUDIO INSTITUTE we place you in a real recording studio, from day one, as an apprentice, which is a notch above an intern.
+At the Recording Connection Audio Institute, we place you in a real recording studio, from day one, as an apprentice, which is a notch above an intern.
 Apprentices are learning a structured course curriculum, privately, under the direct supervision of a professional.
-This allows the apprentice (you) to learn the trade while you make connections.
-You’ve heard the old saying “it’s all about connections, right?”
-Well then ask yourself, isn’t forming a relationship with a Music Producer or Audio Engineer by being his student apprentice the best way to get connected?
+This allows you to learn the trade while you make connections.
+You’ve heard the old saying, “It’s all about connections,” right?
+Well, ask yourself: isn’t forming a relationship as an apprentice (extern) with a music producer or audio engineer the best way to get connected?

 Audio Program Curriculum